ethereum-optimism/Waffle-ERC20-Example/README.md

 yarn TARGET=OVM mocha 'test/*.spec.js' --timeout 50000
 ```

-Instead of using the `TARGET=EVM` flag, here we use the `TARGET=OVM` flag to let `mocha` know that we want to use the `build-ovm` folder as our path to our JSON files.
+Notice that we use the `TARGET=OVM` flag to let `mocha` know that we want to use the `build-ovm` folder as our path to our JSON files.
 (Remember that these JSON files were compiled using the Optimistic Ethereum solidity compiler!)

-You should see another set of passing tests.
+You should see a set of passing tests for your ERC20 contract.
 If so, congrats!
 You're ready to deploy an application to Optimistic Ethereum.
 It really is that easy.